scottmillers/terraform-infrastructure-modules-examples/README.md

-# My example Terraform modules
+# My Terraform modules examples

 This repo shows an example file/folder structure that along with the code in my terraform repo is an example of how I define my terragrunt project structure and keep my modules seperate.

 This repo contains the following example modules:

-- vpc: A single VPC that accepts a cidr block
+- vpc: A single VPC that accepts a CIDR block
-- subnet: A single subnet that depends on the VPC and requires a CIDR block
+- subnet: A single subnet that depends that requires a vpc id and CIDR block

 ## How do you use these modules?